bbauska/JS-svg/README.md

 'm 50 100 ...'
 </pre>

-We can provide an optional Z command at the very end of a path to close it.
+<p>We can provide an optional Z command at the very end of a path to close
+it.
 Paths without a closing Z command remain open (i.e., the starting point and end point remain unconnected).
-Z will draw a straight line to connect these two points unless the end point is a curve, in which case it will follow the curvature of the last control point (this will make more sense later on).
+Z will draw a straight line to connect these two points unless the end point is a curve, in which case it will follow the curvature of the last control point (this will make more sense later on).</p>

 <pre>
 // <i>Closing a path.</i>
 'M 50 100 ...
 50 150 Z'
 </pre>

-Unlike other path commands, the lowercase z and uppercase Z perform identical operations, as no values follow them.
-This means you can use them interchangeably.
+<p>Unlike other path commands, the lowercase z and uppercase Z perform
+identical operations, as no values follow them.
+This means you can use them interchangeably.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch6-3">6.3 Straight Lines</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->